Jjateen/SurveillanceBotMk2/README.md

 - Connect to the robot's web app interface and use the joystick for wireless control.
 - View the live video feed with real-time object detection.
 - Capture and store images for review.
+Here’s a section you can add to your README for the Apache 2.0 License:

+---

+## License

+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+---

+This brief section explains the use of the Apache 2.0 License and points users to both your repository's LICENSE file and the official license documentation.

 ## Contributing